 Support employee hygiene by keeping tissues, hand sanitizer, soap, disinfectant wipes readily available to all employees.

-While thermal cameras in offices and checking temperatures at the door may seem like a good way to scan employees, customers and visitors for fever symptoms associated with COVID-19, keep in mind that this technology is prone to misuse and raises major privacy concerns.
-If you do choose to install thermal cameras in your office, make sure you are taking extra measures to protect personal data and identity information that may be collected via your thermal video surveillance systems.
+While thermal cameras in offices and checking temperatures at the door may seem like a good way to scan employees, customers and visitors for fever symptoms associated with COVID-19, keep in mind that this technology requires additional privacy regulations.
+If you do choose to install thermal cameras for temperature screenings in your office, make sure you are taking extra measures to protect personal data and identity information that may be collected via your thermal video surveillance systems.
 With temperature scans at entry points, extra sanitation between use is key to prevent possible contamination, and could greatly slow the flow of traffic in and out of your facility.

 Contact tracing helps track, report and isolate cases of coronavirus should it affect anyone in your office or building.
 With Bluetooth contact tracing technology making tracking and reporting cases faster and more efficient, this can be a valuable asset in preventing transmission as you return to work.
 In order to protect data and privacy, ensure you are using a system that employs end-to-end encryption and anonymous identifiers.